What happens when generative AI models train recursively on each others' outputs?: Theory

 \para{Asymptotic Variance.} To provide a finer analysis of the training dynamics we now suppose that the weights and features satisfy $\alpha_t = \alpha$, $\beta_t = \beta$, and $\bS_t = \bS$ for $t \ge 1$.
 Setting $\bP = \bP_1$ and $\bQ =\bQ_1$, the matrices $\bM_t$ and $\bC_t$ defined in Theorem~\ref{thm:MtCt} can be expressed explicitly as

-Classical results in matrix analysis \cite{higham2002accuracy} imply that if the spectral radius of $\bQ$ is strictly less than one, then these these matrices converge to well-defined limits $\bM$ and $\bC$ satisfying
+Classical results in matrix analysis \citep{higham2002accuracy} imply that if the spectral radius of $\bQ$ is strictly less than one, then these these matrices converge to well-defined limits $\bM$ and $\bC$ satisfying

 The following result provides a sufficient condition for convergence in terms of the triple $(\tilde{\bS}, S_*, \bS)$.
 In particular, if $\bS$ is proportional to $\tilde{\bS}$ then the condition is satisfied for all $0 \le \alpha < 1$ and $0 \le \beta \le 1$.
-Note that the boundary case $\alpha = 1$ corresponds to the recursive training setting in \cite{shumailov2024ai} where the variance increases linearly with the number of generations, and thus convergence does not occur.
+Note that the boundary case $\alpha = 1$ corresponds to the recursive training setting of \citet{shumailov2024ai} where the variance increases linearly across generations, and thus convergence does not occur.

 \begin{lemma} Suppose that $\bS \propto \lambda \tilde{\bS} + (1- \lambda) (\Id_K \otimes S_* )$ for some $0 < \lambda \le 1$.
 Then, the spectral radius of $\bQ$ is strictly less than one for all $0 \le \alpha < 1$ and $0< \beta \le \lambda$. \end{lemma}